 Do check the following posts.

-Before continue the installation steps, have a look what’s new in FreeNAS 0.8
+Before continuing the installation steps, have a look what’s new in FreeNAS 0.8

 “ We’ve redesigned the GUI to be easier to use and extend.
 We’ve upgraded many technologies in the system for improved hardware support, faster I/O, better modularity, and easier upgrades.
 We trust that you’ll find the system easier to use and, in time, much more feature rich than the current FreeNAS offering.